 The per capita income in Deerfield in 2018 was $77,954, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $311,816 for a family of four.

 The people who call Deerfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deerfield residents report their race to be White, followed by Asian.
 Important ancestries of people in Deerfield include Russian, Polish, Irish, and English.

 The most common language spoken in Deerfield is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Slavic languages.